Uuttssaavv/go-file-sharing/README.md

 # File Sharing with Golang

+This project is designed to help beginners learn backend development using Golang.
+It covers a wide range of beginner concepts and techniques in the backend development space.
+Topics covered in this project include:

+- Setting up a database connection using `GORM`
+- Building REST APIs using the `GIN framework`
+- Implementing CRUD operations using `GORM` for data manipulation
+- Understanding and implementing table associations with foreign keys
+- Efficiently populating fields using the `Preload()` function
+- Serialization of data into JSON format
+- Customizing response and error formats for better user experience
+- Uploading files to Cloudinary for storage and retrieval
+- Utilizing .env files for secure configuration management
+- Following **Clean Architecture** principles for maintainability and scalability

+---

 Generate the go.mod file with the command `go mod init go-crud` go-crud here is the package name.
 After this run the command `go mod tidy` to add module requirements and generate sum files.
 `go mod tidy` also cleans the unused packages.